 I produced and hosted, Give Your Walls Some Soul, from 2003 to 2010.
 Though taping has ended, the show is still in syndication in a number of cities across the country.
-Episodes can also be rented or purchased on Amazon for a nominal fee.
+Click here to see episodes on YouTube.

 The whole undertaking was a magical experience.
 We first aired at CMAP in Gilroy, CA, and by the end of it’s run, we were in 50 cities across the United States and in over 8.5 million viewers!

 Thanks to our amazing team, we taped over 70 episodes and won numerous awards.
 My main crew consisted of Jan Janes, director, Ron Winigar and Larry Talbot on camera, Shawn Mulcare, floor director, and Bruce Lee on Audio.
 They all did a fantastic job and became like family to me.
 There were many more folks who helped along the way and I am truly grateful for them all.

 Here’s a partial list of the awards we won, and/or were nominated for:

 2003, 2004 WAVE Award Finalist Best Instructional Programming by